simplygoodwork/gw.ultimate-package/README.markdown

 Ultimate Package
 ================

-The Ultimate Package is [Erskine Design][ed]'s framework for rapidly developing the front-end of our projects.
-It was initially realised by the gentleman [Gregory Wood][c1], and now lives in infamy in the pages of Andy Clark's seminal Hardboiled Web Design.
+The Ultimate Package is [Erskine Design][ed]'s framework for rapidly developing the front-end of our projects, and was initially realised by the gentleman [Gregory Wood][c1].

 Status
 ======